This article will compare the Head Prestige Pro vs Wilson Pro Staff 97 to see how they compare to each other in terms of racket specs and playability.

 Both of these tennis rackets would be considered heavy with the HPP having a strung weight of 337g (11.9oz) and the PS97 having a strung weight of 332g (11.7oz).

-If you want to find out more about how a racket’s stiffness rating can affect how arm friendly a tennis racket is, then check out our guide on the best tennis rackets for tennis elbow.
+If you want to find out more about how a racket’s stiffness rating can affect how arm friendly a tennis racket is, then check out my guide on the best tennis rackets for tennis elbow.

 The HPP (20.0mm) has a thinner beam width than the PS97 (21.5mm) so you will find that you get more control but less power from the HPP.